remix-run/react-router/.changeset/angry-papayas-flow.md

 "@react-router/dev": major
 ---

-For Remix consumers migrating to React Router, the `vitePlugin` and `cloudflareDevProxyVitePlugin` exports have been renamed and nested under `@react-router/dev/vite` to remove the `vitePlugin` naming convention .
+For Remix consumers migrating to React Router, the `vitePlugin` and `cloudflareDevProxyVitePlugin` exports have been renamed and moved.

 ```diff
 -import {